Gamrlord896/WHSTechNotes/journal.md

 The New Cell Phone Law
 I mean i know we can't use our phone...then why can't we use it in our free time!?

+# September 8, 2025
+Dont know what to add here